 According to the EEOC, after the criminal background checks were performed, BMW learned that approximately 100 incumbent workers at the facility, including employees who had worked there for several years, did not pass the screen.
 Allegedly, 80 percent of the incumbent workers disqualified from employment as a result of applying BMW’s guidelines were black.
 Following an investigation, the EEOC filed suit alleging that blacks were disproportionately disqualified from employment as a result of the criminal conviction record guidelines.
 The EEOC sought relief for 56 African-Americans who were discharged.

 The result?
-BMW voluntarily changed its guidelines, and in 2015 the company agreed to pay a total of $1.6 million to resolve the litigation and two pending charges related to the company’s previous criminal conviction record guidelines that had been filed with the EEOC.
-BMW also offered employment opportunities to the discharged workers in the suit and up to 90 African-American applicants who BMW’s contractor refused to hire based on the previous conviction record guidelines.
+BMW voluntarily changed its guidelines.
+Additionally, in 2015 the company agreed to pay a total of $1.6 million to resolve the litigation.
+This also included paying for two pending charges related to the company’s previous criminal conviction record guidelines that had been filed with the EEOC.
+BMW offered employment opportunities to the discharged workers in the suit.
+They also offered jobs to 90 African-American applicants who BMW’s contractor refused to hire based on the previous conviction record guidelines.

 Yes, it’s always wise to run employment criminal background checks, but make sure you are being fair and EEOC compliant.
 After running a check, consider the nature of the offense and the time that has passed since the offense occurred.
 Something that happened decades ago may not be as concerning as something that occurred just last year.

-What’s more, keep in mind an arrest record does not establish that a person engaged in criminal conduct; only a conviction demonstrates that.
+What’s more, keep in mind an arrest record does not establish that a person engaged in criminal conduct.
+Instead, only a conviction demonstrates that.
 Arrest records may also be inaccurate or incomplete.
-Do not use arrest records solely as your basis for dismissal or disqualification from employment.
+In any case, do not use arrest records solely as your basis for dismissal or disqualification from employment.

 If you have questions after you run an employment criminal background check through Trusted Employees, feel free to ask.
-As experts in the background check industry, they know the ins and outs of being EEOC compliant and are happy to help you as needed.
+As experts in the background check industry, we know the ins and outs of Employment Criminal Background Checks being EEOC compliant.
+Your job as an employer is to be responsible.
+So, feel free to reach out to us and we’ll take care of everything else for you!